 - (1) DATA MINING.
-The term "data mining" means a program involving pattern-based queries, searches, or other analyses of one or more electronic databases, where: - a. a department or agency of the Federal Government, or a non-Federal entity acting on behalf of the Federal Government, is conducting the queries, searches, or other analyses to discover or locate a predictive pattern or anomaly indicative of terrorist or criminal activity on the part of any individual or individuals; - b. the queries, searches, or other analyses are not subjectbased and do not use personal identifiers of a specific individual, or inputs associated with a specific individual or group of individuals, to retrieve information from the database or databases; and - c. the purpose of the queries, searches, or other analyses is not solely - i. the detection of fraud, waste, or abuse in a Government agency or program; or - ii. the security of a Government computer system. - (2) DATABASE.
-The term "database" does not include telephone directories, news reporting, information that is publicly available to any member of the public without payment of a fee, or databases of judicial and administrative opinions or other legal research sources.
+The term "data mining" means a program involving pattern-based queries, searches, or other analyses of one or more electronic databases, where: - a. a department or agency of the Federal Government, or a non-Federal entity acting on behalf of the Federal Government, is conducting the queries, searches, or other analyses to discover or locate a predictive pattern or anomaly indicative of terrorist or criminal activity on the part of any individual or individuals, - the queries, searches, or other analyses are not subject-based and do not use personal identifiers of a specific individual, or inputs associated with a specific individual or group of individuals, to retrieve information from the database or databases, and - c. the purpose of the queries, searches, or other analyses is not solely - i. the detection of fraud, waste, or abuse in a Government agency or program; or - ii. the security of a Government computer system. - (2) DATABASE.
+The term "database" does not include telephone directories, news reporting, information that is publicly available to any member of the public without payment of a fee, or databases of judicial and administrative opinions or other legal research sources.8

 Three Treasury bureaus maintain systems using applications that meet the definition of data mining: the Financial Crimes Enforcement Network (FinCEN), the Internal Revenue Service (IRS), and the Alcohol and Tobacco Tax and Trade Bureau (TTB).
-These systems were discussed in previous Treasury data mining reports and can be found on Treasury's privacy website at https://www.treasury.gov/privacy/annual-reports/Pages/default.aspx.
+These systems were discussed in previous Treasury data mining reports and can be found on Privacy Reports | U.S. Department of the Treasury.